wisechengyi/wisechengyi.github.io/pages/blog.md

 ### Growing with Others

-It is easy to see the benefit of working with more experienced people, but I want to highlight that the reserve is also true.
+It is easy to see the benefit of working with more experienced people, but I want to highlight that the reverse is also true.

-I have always enjoyed mentoring and working with junior engineers (in tenure or experience).
+I have always enjoyed mentoring and working with junior engineers (by tenure or experience).
 It may be a natural instinct that engineers don’t like others to touch their code, but sometimes our instincts serve us the opposite way.
-For example, it is natural to panic after getting bit by a venomous snake, but it will in turn make their blood flow faster and sustain more damage.

 There are a few aspects to this.